tpodlaski/copra/README.rst

 * Python 3.4 or greater
 * Autobahn|Python

-copra is built upon Autobahn|Python (https://github.com/crossbario/autobahn-python), the open-source (MIT) real-time framework for web, mobile & the Internet of Things.
+The base websocket functionality for copra is provided by **Autobahn|Python**, the open-source (MIT) real-time framework for web, mobile & the Internet of Things.

+If you install copra using pip, Autobahn will be installed automatically.
+To install Autobahn manually using pip:

+copra is built upon Autobahn|Python (https://github.com/crossbario/autobahn-python),
 ```
 Give examples
 ```